Cistercian architecture: Theological principles

 This new Cistercian architecture embodied the ideals of the order, and was in theory at least utilitarian and without superfluous ornament.
 There were prescriptions for liturgy and music.
-According to Matthias Untermann, there were no building regulations regarding architectural plans (in an art historical sense) but rather an emphasis on poverty and simplicitas as described in Cistercian monastic literature.
-A certain homogeneity resulted: Various buildings, including the chapter-house to the east and the dormitories above, were grouped around a cloister, and were sometimes linked to the transept of the church itself by a night stair.
+According to Matthias Untermann, there were no building regulations regarding architectural plans (in an art historical sense) but rather an emphasis on poverty and simplicity as described in Cistercian monastic literature.
+A certain homogeneity resulted: various buildings, including the chapter-house to the east and the dormitories above, were grouped around a cloister, and were sometimes linked to the transept of the church itself by a night stair.
 Usually Cistercian churches were cruciform, with a short presbytery to meet the liturgical needs of the brethren, small chapels in the transepts for private prayer, and an aisled nave that was divided roughly in the middle by a screen to separate the monks from the lay brothers.

 The mother house of the order, Cîteaux Abbey, had in fact developed the most advanced style of painting, at least in illuminated manuscripts, during the first decades of the 12th century, playing an important part in the development of the image of the Tree of Jesse.
 However, Bernard of Clairvaux quickly gained influence in the order.
 Since he was averse to imagery, painting ceased and was finally banned altogether, probably from the revised rules approved in 1154.
 Crucifixes were allowed, and later some painting and decoration crept back in.
 Conrad Rudolph argues that Cistercian architecture after Clairvaux I represents a compromise between Bernardine ideals and "architectural monumentality."